FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is correct.

-This presentation is typical of a paresis of the right lateral rectus.
-A patient with a paresis of the right lateral rectus muscle will have impaired adbuction of the right eye, and is likely to try to minimize his diplopia by looking at the world with his chin turned toward his right shoulder and his left eye adducted.
+This presentation is typical of a paresis of the left superior oblique.
+A patient with a paresis of the left superior oblique muscle will have impaired depression and inward rotation of the left eye, and is likely to try to minimize her diplopia by looking at the world with her chin held down and her head tilted and turned with her right ear held close to her right shoulder.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3